theagusp/simple-ssh-tunnel/README.md

 ## Getting Started

-First you need a zenity.
+First you need a zenity to make gui app.

 ```
 sudo apt-get update